Attacking a website using Brute Force is an old technique and still exists on the Internet.

 Brute Force attacks can take your website down and disrupt your online business if necessary prevention tool is not in place.

-More than 1 million attacks per hour are protected by SUCURI.
+More than 1 million attacks per hour!

 A few days back, I received 42 emails notification about site lockout due to brute force attacks.
 So this can happen to you.